wojwozniak/leetcode/readme.md

 # Leetcode Solutions

-Repository containing my solutions to Leetcode problems. ~ 3/4 of solutions use JS, 1/4 use C
+Repository containing my solutions to Leetcode problems.
+I'm using this repository to keep track of my progress and to learn new algorithms and data structures.
+Languages used: C, Javascript, Python.

 ## Problem List (only solved problems)